codejsha/infrastructure-examples/weblogic/kubernetes/README.md

 configurations:

-- `enableClusterRoleBinding: true`: the operator will have privilege in all Kubernetes namespaces (cluster level)
+- `enableClusterRoleBinding: true`: the operator will have privilege in all Kubernetes namespaces (cluster scope)
 - `domainNamespaceSelectionStrategy: LabelSelector` and `domainNamespaceLabelSelector: weblogic-operator=enabled`: manage domains with the label "`weblogic-operator=enabled`"
 - `kubernetesPlatform: OpenShift`: Sets the domain home file permissions in each WebLogic Server pod to work correctly in OpenShift for Model in Image, and Domain home in Image domains.